 Bleeding on Probing Defined

-Discuss the role of bleeding on probing (BOP) in periodontal
+- Discuss the role of bleeding on probing (BOP) in periodontal disease risk assessment.

 —Barbara Shearer, BDS, MDS, PhD, Director of Scientific Affairs, Colgate Oral Pharmaceuticals